Is Montenegro Safe? Crime Rates & Safety Report

 So...
 How Safe Is Montenegro Really?

-Overall, Montenegro is a safe country to visit.
+In short, Montenegro is considered a safe place to visit.

 How Does Montenegro Compare?